 - English speakers who need help with reading, writing, and spelling

-- Non-English speakers who need help speaking, reading, or writing English
+- English language learners who need help speaking, reading, or writing English

 Following are descriptions of our programs and the people they are designed to help.

-Our trained volunteer tutors work one-on-one with adults who speak English but need to improve their skills in reading and writing.
+Our trained volunteer tutors work one-to-one with adults who speak English but need to improve their skills in reading and writing.
 This ensures that students can learn at their own pace and that lessons can be tailored to their particular needs.
 Student-tutor pairs meet at a time and place outside the home convenient for them.
 Tutoring is confidential and free, although students are asked to pay for their books if they can.

 Many of our Basic Literacy adult learners came from homes where they faced challenges that affected their learning.
 Some have remained functionally illiterate and have trouble finding jobs.
 Others need to read material at work that is too difficult for them.
 Parents and grandparents often come to us because they want to read to their children and break a family cycle of illiteracy.
 Most of our students begin reading at lower grade levels.

 Some students have learning disabilities that went undiagnosed in school.
 Our tutors have been trained to teach adult learners who have mild to moderate disabilities related to reading.
 Experience has taught us that students with more severe learning or cognitive disabilities do not make meaningful progress in our program.